You've heard the term, "work smarter, not harder"? Try "work less, save more."

 However, two recent surveys — on very minor topics — made a major impact on me.
 First, the employment website CareerBuilder reported more than a quarter of all U.S. employees are sleepy…

-26 percent feel they do not get enough sleep each night, and 60 percent of all workers say that a lack of sleep has negatively impacted their work.
+26 percent feel they do not get enough sleep each night.
+60 percent of all workers say that a lack of sleep has negatively impacted their work.
 Ironically, nearly half of all workers (47 percent) say thinking about work keeps them up at night.
-Further, only 17 percent of all workers get at least eight hours of sleep a night — which can have a negative impact on productivity.
+Further, only 17 percent of all workers get at least eight hours of sleep a night.
+Which can have a negative impact on productivity.

 Sounds like these employees need a vacation, but they feel guilty taking one.
 A new poll from Alamo Rent A Car reports on a trend called vacation shaming…